 More often than not you will be taking photos in lighting conditions that require the use of slow shutter speeds making hand held camera operation difficult.
 By using a tripod, monopod or some other device such as a clamp you can prevent camera motion blur from ruining your shot.

 Shooting from a stable platform also allows you to adjust the ISO setting to the camera's base ISO value.
 This keeps noise at a minimum and also increases dynamic range and improves colour fidelity.

-If you can't afford carbon fibre legs a set of aluminum tripod legs will do the job.
-Aluminum tripods are generally heavier.
-This is actually a good thing for night photography as it helps to improve stability, It does mean you have to carry extra weight around with you.
+If you can't afford carbon fibre legs a set of aluminum tripod legs will do the job just fine!
+Aluminum tripods are generally heavier, and this is actually a good thing for night photography as it helps to improve stability.
+It does mean you have to carry extra weight around with you.